Skip to content

 Brenden Kuerbis

 Brenden Kuerbis is a Research Scientist at the Georgia Tech's School of Public Policy.
-His research generally focuses on the governance of Internet identifiers and the intersection of cybersecurity concerns with forms of Internet governance.
-Publications include an overview of the cybersecurity institutional landscape, and work examining governance structures and incentives of network operators in performing route filtering.
+He generally focuses on the governance of Internet identifiers and the intersection of cybersecurity with forms of Internet governance.
+Publications include an overview of the cybersecurity institutional landscape, the role of data enclosure in the digital political economy, economic factors impacting IPv6 deployment, and work examining incentives of network operators in performing route filtering.

 View all posts